wsricardo/engaslider/tasks.md

 # Tasks

-* Work in slidershow.css add "main container" for create space to exibition thumnails images for navigation;
+* Work in slidershow.css add "main container" for create space to exibition thumbnails images for navigation;

 * Side box with text content (usefully for news site);